Denis Norden: Retirement and legacy

 For years, Norden was resistant to producing an autobiography, saying that much of his life and career had already been well covered by Frank Muir's A Kentish Lad and that a book called The Bits Frank Left Out would be too brief.
 Nevertheless, in October 2008, a book containing a sequence of autobiographical sketches was published entitled Clips from a Life.
 He continued to make occasional television and radio appearances.
 He contributed to a BBC Four season about the history of satire, and he appeared as a guest on The One Show on 2 October 2008 to talk about his life and career as well as his book.
 He was interviewed in a one-off documentary called Der Sommer 1939 ("The Summer of 1939"), which was broadcast on 12 August 2009 on the Franco-German television station Arte.
 Norden also appeared as part of a contribution of show business friends, writers and performers in the BBC documentary The Secret Life of Bob Monkhouse in January 2011.

-Personal life
+Personal life and death

-Norden and his wife Avril, whom he married in 1943, had a son, Nick, an architect, and a daughter, Maggie, a radio personality and lecturer at the London College of Fashion.
-Maggie was a presenter on London's Capital Radio in its earlier days and presented the Sunday afternoon programme Hullabaloo.
+Norden and his wife, Avril, whom he married in 1943, had a son, Nick, an architect, and a daughter, Maggie, a radio personality and lecturer at the London College of Fashion.
+Maggie was a presenter on London's Capital Radio in its early days and presented the Sunday afternoon programme Hullabaloo.
 Affected by macular degeneration, Norden joined Peter Sallis and Eric Sykes in 2009 as a patron of The Macular Society, after becoming a member in 2004.

-Death

-Norden died at the Royal Free Hospital in Hampstead, London on 19 September 2018, aged 96, more than two months after the death of his wife.
+Norden died at the Royal Free Hospital in Hampstead, London on 19 September 2018, aged 96, less than three months after the death of his wife.